zak213934-a11y/python-hangman/README.md

 change where the archive is stored.
 To publish a specific tag or branch instead of `HEAD`, provide `--ref <git-ref>`.

+After publishing, record the archive checksum (e.g., `sha256sum releases/hangman-v1.0.0.zip`)
+for downstream verification.

 If you plan to lint or run the publishing workflow locally, install the dev tooling first:

 ```bash
 pip install -r requirements-dev.txt
 ```

+## Release notes and validation

+See `RELEASE_NOTES.md` for a summary of gameplay/CLI changes, packaging updates, and the manual and automated validation performed (including tested Python versions).